 Take a free guided walk

-Free guided walks depart daily at 10.00 am, 12.00 pm and 2.00 pm outside Aspects of Kings Park.
-Several topics are offered including WA Botanic Garden and Kings Park bushland walks.
+Free guided walks depart daily at 10.00 am and 1.00 pm outside Aspects of Kings Park.

 Shop at Aspects of Kings Park Gallery Shop

-This is undoubtedly Perth’s best store for quality, contemporary Australian and Western Australian-made craft and design, Aspects of Kings Park Gallery Shop is not to be missed.
-Delivering a distinctive shopping experience with friendly staff and products that reflect the natural environment and Western Australia.
+This is undoubtedly Perth’s best store for quality, contemporary Australian and Western Australian-made craft and design.
+Aspects of Kings Park Gallery Shop is not to be missed.

 Enjoy a meal